0ex-d/0ex-d/index.md

 ---
+title: "Hello"
+summary: "About this page."
-layout: index
+layout: default
-title: Welcome to My Portfolio
 ---

 # Hello World

 I'm Precious Akin, a software developer based in London, England.